 Pros and Cons of Sealing a Diamond Painting

-One advantage to using some type of craft sealant on your diamond painting is that, naturally, the pieces will stay together, preventing the beads from falling off while hanging and destroying the image.
+One advantage to using some type of craft sealant on these inexpensive diamond painting kits is that the pieces will stay together, preventing the beads from falling off while hanging and destroying the image.
 Unfortunately, sealants may sometimes warp the project, causing it to become misshapen.
 And, sealants can, over time, begin to turn yellow, giving the top coat an unappealing appearance.
-However, the advantage to using sealants is that it will keep your painting in place without having to use a frame.
-It’s really entirely up to the your personal preference whether to seal or frame.
+However, the advantage to using sealants is that it will keep your painting in place without having to use a frame especially on these lower quality products.
+Therefore, it’s really entirely up to your personal preference whether to seal or frame your masterpiece.
+Once again, we, at Diamond Art Club, do NOT recommend sealing our official paintings given the high quality of our diamond painting kits.

 What to Use to Seal Diamond Paintings